 QBS offers a great deal of...well, expertise.
 If you're already familiar with our training programs, you know that we only offer the best in training you and your staff in behavioral skills.
-If you're looking for seminar-style or webinar educational activities, consider the range of QBS Educational Seminars.
+If you're looking for seminar-style or webinar educational activities, consider the range of QBS Behavioral Briefs.
 As always, our mission is to provide Quality Behavioral Solutions to Complex Behavioral Challenges - solutions that are evidence-based, up-to-date, state-of-the-art.
-All topics below can be customized to your staff audiences so that they get the most our of QBS expertise.

 Few professionals have the time available to sit through a lengthy webinar during the course of their day.
 For that reason, QBS is introducing Behavioral Briefs - a new kind of webinar, a new way of learning.
 Behavioral Briefs are designed to provide education and information on a single topic in a brief period of time.
-Strategically scheduled several times across the week, each Behavioral Brief is approximately 15-minutes, providing you with enough information about a procedure, practice, or protocol to advance your skills and knowledge.
-This is the best way to learn...and so easy and free!
-Just click the title and register!
-That's all.
+Strategically scheduled several times across the week, each Behavioral Brief is approximately 15 minutes long, providing you with enough information about a procedure, practice, or protocol to advance your skills and knowledge.
+This is the best way to learn...and so easy and free.
+Just click the title and register - that's all!

 Here are some upcoming Behavioral Brief webinars you may find interesting.
 Be watching for more to come!